 Placement 1 will start on 29th June and will run for 4 weeks.
 This placement is for teachers and general skills volunteers.
-Andrew O’Riordan has already signed up.
-Along with our other volunteers, Andrew will be living and working in rural villages around Madudu, in the district of Mubende in Uganda.
+Andrew O’Riordan and Con Colbert have already signed up.
+Along with our other volunteers, Andrew and Con will be living and working in rural villages around Madudu, in the district of Mubende in Uganda.

 Placement 2 will start on 3rd August and run for 2 weeks until 18th August.
 This one is specifically for nutritionists, doctors, nurses and midwives who will be working on our Safe Motherhood Programme.

 Andrew, as a volunteer teacher, will work in Kisoolo Primary School on Mondays, Tuesdays and Wednesdays, from 8.30am – 1pm.
 He will teach English, Art and PE to all class levels.
 Thursday mornings will be spent in St. Jude’s Primary School.
 These are 2 lovely schools and we are very excited to be working with them.

 Con is going to make a series of videos documenting the work we do, the programmes we run, talking to the people who work on our programmes and benefit from them and also just the day to day of being a Lámha Suas volunteer.

 If you fancy joining Andrew and Con, contact me at email@example.com